 There are a few other drawbacks to cast iron, which is why there are other options, like stainless steel cookware and nonstick cookware.
-For one, it's very heavy.
+For one, cast iron is very heavy.
 There are people who simply can't use cast iron pots and pans because they can't wrangle them in and out of their cupboards -- especially the larger pieces.
 It also requires a bit more patience as cast iron takes longer to heat up and much longer to cool down than other types of cookware.
 Also, when it get hot, the entire pot or pan heats up; there's no such thing as a stay cool handle.
 Heavy-duty oven mitts are an absolute must.

 Still, most everyone has a piece or two of cast iron in their cupboard simply because there are some things that cook so much more superbly in cast iron.
 Cast iron cookware is also extremely versatile and can be used on any type of cooktop, in the oven or even on a grill or over a campfire.
 Very few other types of cookware can make that claim.
 Cast iron also lasts virtually forever.
-There are hundreds of forum posts from people discussing their cast iron pots that once belonged to their parents, grandparents or even great-grandparents.
+We saw hundreds of forum posts from people discussing their cast iron pots that once belonged to their parents, grandparents or even great-grandparents.

 Experts say if you can only have two pieces of cast iron, choose a small skillet for making corn breads and desserts such as cobblers, and a grill pan to use on top of the stove for searing meats.
-However, if you want to go the full Monty and make cast iron your go-to cookware for everything, check out the Lodge L5HS3 5-Piece Pre-Seasoned Cast-Iron Cookware Set (Est. $65).
-It's the #1 Best Seller in Campfire Cookware on Amazon.com, where it gets a near-perfect rating in hundreds of reviews, but it's not just for campfire cooking.
-Many reviewers use them as everyday pans and say they are superb at evenly heating up and top cooking performance.
+However, if you want to go the full Monty and make cast iron your go-to cookware for everything, check out the Lodge L5HS3 5-Piece Pre-Seasoned Cast-Iron Cookware Set (Est. $90).
+While many owners say they use cast iron only for specific tasks, plenty of others use them as everyday pans and say they are superb at evenly heating up and top cooking performance.
 They also say they're easy to clean, and that seasoning is very simple to do.